One could mistake a Robber Fly from the genus Efferia for some kind of strange black-and-white bee.

-Robberflies are considered 'hanging thieves' becaue they use their arms to suspend themselves from twigs and branches and steal a meal from unsuspecting flying insects.
-A passerby like a bee, wasp or other fly don't see them as they roam.
-If they are spotted and within range, the Robberfly will chase the flying insect, eventually overtaking them.
-Once caught, the Robberfly uses its legs to hold the prey and carry it to a nearby plant.
-It then uses its sharp mouth to stab the victim and then suck out the victim's insides.
+Robber Flies are considered 'hanging thieves' because they use their arms to suspend themselves from twigs and branches.
+From this position, they monitor the skies around them, searching for unsuspecting flying insects.
+A passerby like a bee, wasp or other fly is not likely to see a Robber Fly as it roams between flowers or shrubs.
+If within range, with great speed, the Robber Fly chases the flying insect, and eventually overtakes it.
+Once caught, the Robber Fly uses its legs to hold the prey and carry it to a nearby plant.
+There, it uses its sharp mouth to stab the victim and suck out the its insides.

-They make a loud whirring noise as they fly because they beat their wings so rapidly.
-The Efferia species male is slightly darker than the female.
-At the tip of the male's abdomen is black 'bulb' Females do not have this feature; instead they have long needle-like ovipositors, which they use to inject their fertilizes eggs into the soil.
-It may look like a stinger at first glance, but it is not a stinger.
-Both genders can be found hanging around in open fields, parks, meadows and other dry areas.
+All Robber Flies make a loud whirring noise as they fly because they beat their wings so rapidly.
+A male form the Efferia genus is slightly darker than the female.
+At the tip of the male's abdomen is black 'bulb' that looks like the rudder on a small airplane.
+Females do not have this feature; instead they have long needle-like ovipositors, which they use to inject their fertilizes eggs into the soil.
+It may look like a stinger at first glance, but flies do not have stingers so people are safe from that threat.
+Both sexes can be found hanging around in open fields, parks, meadows, and other dry areas.

 Scientific Name: Efferia spp.